Our commitment to you and your family’s health care needs

 If you have questions or need assistance finding alternative providers in your area, please call the number on your health plan ID card.
 You can also use the provider directory at myuhc.com to search for alternative hospitals and physicians in your area.

-We understand this is difficult, and we promise to keep you informed every step of the way as we work hard to reach an agreement that provides continued, uninterrupted network access to Johns Hopkins.
+We understand you are rightfully concerned by this, and we promise to keep you informed every step of the way as we work hard to reach an agreement that restores network access to Johns Hopkins.

-We have prepared the following FAQs to help answer any questions you or your family might have regarding our negotiation as well as important information regarding next steps, should Johns Hopkins leave our network.
+We have prepared the following FAQs to help answer any questions you or your family might have regarding our negotiation as well as important information regarding next steps.

 FAQs

-Johns Hopkins hospitals and facilities would be out of network beginning Aug.
-25 for people enrolled in the following plans, if we are unable to reach an agreement:
+Johns Hopkins hospitals and facilities in Maryland, Virginia and Washington D.C. are now out of network for people enrolled in the following plans, as of Aug.
+25:

 • Employer-sponsored commercial plans